msauterey/Machine-Learning-in-Matlab/README.md

 - Logistic Regression

+- Multi-class Classification and Neural Networks (working on it)

 ## Acknowledgments

 Running codes and pictures are the product of my own work.
 Data provided and some function codes are the property of Dr. Andrew Ng and Coursera - Please see https://www.coursera.org/learn/machine-learning/home/welcome for more information.